 To answer these questions, we started to regard product innovation as a complex system of interacting agents and dynamic forces.
 And we soon realized: Tools for managing such a system require a whole new approach that goes way beyond prescriptive practices and processes.

-Tools that help us deal with complexity have to be tools that help us think: tools that provide a shared vocabulary and useful models to enable collaborative thinking; that help create a shared big picture and thus foster alignment; that support analysis and evaluation of complex interactions and system dynamics; that help us explore and discover the true potential of our endeavours.
+Tools that help us deal with complexity have to be tools that help us make sense of it: tools that help us build common vocabularies and useful models to enable collaborative thinking; that help us create shared understanding and thus foster alignment; that help us analyze and evaluate complex interactions and system dynamics; that help us explore and discover the true potential of our endeavors.

-The Product Field is a comprehensive model and testing toolbox for product thinking.
+The Product Field is a sense-making framework for teams and organizations that build products.
 Share this

 What this guide is about

-The Guide is meant as a reference for the model and methods the Product Field provides, describing their structure, detailing their attributes, and explaining their use, be it in workshops or as a personal tool.
+The Guide is meant as a reference for the framework, describing its architecture, detailing the methods it provides, and explaining their use, be it in workshops or as a personal tool.